Impact of NOMA on Age of Information: A Grant-Free Transmission Perspective: Proof for Lemma

 \section{Proof for Lemma \ref{lemma1}}

 The proof is divided into three parts to evaluate $P_{j,j}$, $P_{j,j+1}$, and $P_{j,j+i}$, $i\geq2$, respectively.
 Throughout the proof, the high SNR assumption is made, which ensures that all the SNR levels, $P_k$, $1\leq k \leq K$, are feasible for each user, i.e., transmission failures are due to user collisions only.
+The users' channel gains in different time slots are assumed to be independent and identically complex Gaussian distributed with zero mean and unit variance.